 Related: 15 things to pack for your next trip to Disney World that make the difference between enjoyment and survival.

-Travel with toddlers: Bring your own sleeping solutions to save money If you have older kids, the Kid-O portable bunk bed (formerly Cam-o-Cot) I’ve recommended for camping with kids is also a great way to save money and keep everyone in one room with a bit of their own space.
+Travel with toddlers: Bring your own sleeping solutions to save money If you have older kids, the Kid-O portable bunk bed (formerly Cam-o-Cot)that I’ve recommended for camping with kids is also a great way to save money and keep everyone in one room with a bit of their own space.
 A 3- or 4-year-old could comfortably sleep on the bottom bunk, while an older kid (or intrepid but small adult!) sleeps up top.
 Not only is it an extra set of compact bunk beds in your hotel room, it can also convert to a couch during the daytime.

 4. Set up a diapering station